jcockbain/jcockbain/README.md

 ### Skills 🧰

-I am most experienced with JavaScript, Python and Go as languages.
+I am most experienced with Go, Python, and JavaScript.

 I've experience in front-end development, with React as my main framework.